smorel/AppCoreKit/Documentation/Sample-template.markdown

     @end

 <p>We're done for the first part of the sample!
-We have a fully functionnal document and a form displaying the twitter timeline content asynchronously.
-We now need to get some data from the web.</b>
+We have a fully functionnal document and a form displaying the twitter timeline content asynchronously but we see nothing in the table view...
+Our document is empty, we need to get some data from the web.</b>

 <img src="Twitter-sample-document-view.png"/>